paaivarodrigo/Games-Score/README.md

 - The database is very small compared to the amount of existing games;
 - There is a lot of user and critic ratings missing for many games;
 - Many of the reviews from users and critics came from the same review site, so it may be biased.
 For a business related analysis, it is best to look for another database or collect more data, but to answer my friends, it might be enough to end the discussion.
+The code used is available along with this repository.